IntersectMBO/plutus/doc/reference/language-changes.rst

 Built-in functions and types
 ----------------------------

-Built-in functions and types can be introduced with just a hard fork, so this section indicates in which hard fork particular built-ins were introduced.
+Built-in functions and types can be introduced with just a hard fork.
+In some cases they are also available only in particular language versions.
+This section indicates in which hard fork particular built-ins were introduced, and any language version constraints.

 Alonzo
 ~~~~~~